Shevlin-Hixon Lumber Company |

 Brooks-Scanlon page of this website. |

 Very little is left to mark the operations that Shevlin-Hixon carried on for thirty five years in central Oregon.
 Miles of roadbeds can still be found in the woods to the south of Bend, but recent development has obliterated the old mill site in Bend.
 Those employees that could stay on with B-S did, but many more were forced to leave, with at least some traveling south to take jobs with the McCloud River Lumber Company operations in McCloud, CA, which had been closely affiliated with Shevlin-Hixon for many years prior to the closure of the Bend mill.
-Perhaps the biggest impact of the closure of Shevlin-Hixon was that harvest levels in central Oregon were finally brought back more in line with what the forests could sustain, and the Brooks-Scanlon mill was kept in operation in Bend for another forty or so years before finally closing down.
+Perhaps the biggest impact of the closure of Shevlin-Hixon was that harvest levels in central Oregon were finally brought back more in line with what the forests could sustain, and the Brooks-Scanlon mill remained in operation in Bend for another forty or so years before finally closing down.
 Today Bend is one of the fastest growing cities in the state of Oregon, and it has left much of its timber heritage behind.
 The forests logged off by Shevlin-Hixon have grown back into new forests, and the current residents are more inclined to let these "virgin" forests stand than those who came before.

 |